robotpilot/turtlebot3_wiki/docs/source/applications.rst

 TurtleBot Panorama Demo Using Raspberry Pi Camera Module
 --------------------------------------------------------

 ..
-NOTE:: The turtlebot3_panorama demo uses pano_ros for taking snapshots and stitching them together to create panorama pictures.
+NOTE:: The turtlebot3_panorama demo uses pano_ros for taking snapshots and stitching them together to create panoramic image.
 ..
-NOTE:: Panorama Demo requires to have Raspicam package installed.
-Instructions for installing this package can be found in https://github.com/UbiquityRobotics/raspicam_node
+NOTE:: Panorama Demo requires to install Raspicam package.
+Instructions for installing this package can be found at https://github.com/UbiquityRobotics/raspicam_node
 ..
-NOTE:: Panorama Demo requires to have OpenCV and cvbridge package.
-Instructions for installing OpenCV are found in http://docs.opencv.org/2.4/doc/tutorials/introduction/linux_install/linux_install.html
+NOTE:: Panorama Demo requires to install OpenCV and cvbridge packages.
+Instructions for installing OpenCV can be found at http://docs.opencv.org/2.4/doc/tutorials/introduction/linux_install/linux_install.html

 [``TurtleBot``] Launch the Raspberry Pi cam V2